smetj/smetj.net/content/clai-true-or-false.md

 The results were inconsistent, with no clear way to understand why, as it only responded with true, false, or inconclusive.

-!!! note "¬‿¬"
-    An initial realization was that, despite aligning various model parameters, I could not achieve the same results through the API as compared to the UI.
-    I'm not entirely sure why, but prompts through the UI were significantly more accurate than those done through the API.

 One example I couldn't get to work was:

 ```bash